neharikakolli/task-management-dashboard/README.md

 ### This Project is a Simple ReactJS Project which demonstrates the following
 ##### Backend
 - API to register and login user.
-- API using which loged in user can add, edit and update it's product.
+- API using which logged-in users can add, edit, update and manage tasks.
-- Pagination API to give list of perticular user's added product.
+- Pagination API to display tasks created by individual users.
 - JWT token authentication.

 ##### Frontend
-- Creating a Component in React and creat routing.
+- Creating a Component in React and create routing.
 - Using react and material UI created form to login user and can register new user.
-- Product add, edit, delete and pagination also you can search product by name.
+- Task add, edit, delete and pagination with task search functionality.
 - Making HTTP calls using Axios.
 - Calling multipart api with image upload.